Quadraphonic sound: Quadraphonic 8-track tape (Quad-8 and Q8)

 RCA Records followed, in April 1970, with its announcement of a four-channel version of the 8-track tape, named Quad-8 or Quadraphonic 8-track tape (later shortened to just Q8).
-These eventually appeared in staggered releases (70 Tapes) split by Oct., Nov., & Dec.
-1970.
+These eventually appeared in staggered releases (70 Tapes) split by October, November, and December 1970.

 The format was almost identical in appearance to stereo 8-tracks, except for a small sensing notch in the upper left corner of the cartridge.
 This signaled a quadraphonic 8-track player to combine the odd tracks as audio channels for program 1, and the even tracks as channels for program 2.
 The format was not backward-compatible with stereo or mono players; although quadraphonic players would play stereo 8-tracks, playing quadraphonic tapes on stereo players resulted in hearing only one-half the channels at a time.

 The last release in the quadraphonic 8-track format was in 1978, although most had stopped appearing by the end of 1976.